Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Community engagement

-In 2023, we engaged with our partners, stakeholders, residents, and businesses on the proposed changes to SH16 between Alten Road and Tāmaki Drive.
-This allowed people to ask questions and provide feedback on the design.
-All feedback during this phase was collated and later considered during the development of the preliminary design.
+In 2023, we started engaging with our partners, stakeholders, residents, and businesses on the proposed changes to The Strand (SH16) between Alten Road and Tāmaki Drive.
+Throughout the project people have been given the opportunity to ask questions and provide feedback on the design.
+All feedback has been collated and considered during the development of the design.

 Concept design feedback summary – September 2023 [PDF, 1.8 MB]